shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

    For example, "numCluster=2:10" indicates the number of clusters can be varied between 2 and 10.

-3) The error rates of signed network clustering are stored in the variable: “errorAllK”, where each column corresponds to the error rate given a specific number of clusters.
+3) The error rates of signed network clustering are stored in the variable: “errorAllK”, where each k-th column corresponds to the error rate given a specific number of k clusters.